Georgia Traffic Ticket

 4. Pay any fines on time.

-Florida law does not allow you to attend a school to remove points for a ticket received in another state once it has come to your Florida Driving Record.
-This means you can not attend a DDS Class in Florida after the points have been applied to your License.
-Therefore, you must attend the class prior to paying the fine and only after receiving permission from the county or jurisdiction where you received the ticket.
+Class with StudentsFlorida law does not allow you to attend a school to remove points for a ticket once the ticket has cleared the other state.
+This means you can not attend a DDS Class in Florida after the points have been applied to your Florida Driving Record.
+Therefore, you must attend the class prior to paying the fine in the other state and only after receiving permission from the county or jurisdiction where you received the ticket.

 Suggested Steps